luizwagm/weekDay-in-Javascript/README.md

 # weekDay-in-Javascript

-Function to calculate weekday.
-In parameters is weekday and days.
+Function to calculate weekday in future.